Fractionally modulated discrete Carleson's Theorem and pointwise Ergodic Theorems along certain curves

 Through standard approximation arguments, one sees that it suffices to establish \eqref{mainestimate} for finitely supported functions and from now on we always work with such functions.
 Fourier inversion yields

-We now establish certain exponential sum estimates which allow us to carry out the circle method and specifically treat the minor arcs appropriately. \begin{proposition} For every $c\in(1,2)$ there exists a positive constant $C_c$ such that for all $N,M\in\mathbb{N}$ and $\xi_1,\xi_2\in[-1/2,1/2)\setminus\{0\}$ we have
+We now establish certain exponential sum estimates which allow us to carry out the circle method and specifically treat the minor arcs appropriately. \begin{proposition} There exists an absolute positive constant $C$ such that for every $c\in(1,2)$ and all $N,M\in\mathbb{N}$ and $\xi_1,\xi_2\in[-1/2,1/2)\setminus\{0\}$ we have

 \end{proposition} \begin{proof} We begin with the first bound.
-We estimate dyadic parts of the sum: let $P,P'\in\mathbb{N}$ be such that $P'\in[P,2P]$, then we have that
+We estimate dyadic parts of the sum: let $P,P'\in\mathbb{N}_{\ge 2}$ be such that $P'\in[P,2P]$, then